 A trek deep into the forest at the foot of Mt.
 Banahaw will lead you to this falls in Laguna.
 The locals of Liliw call her Kilangin Falls, while for those from the municipality of Majayjay, she is Bukal Falls.
 Mind you, she is not that easy to reach.

-There are 2 trails that you can take to get to her.
+There are 2 trails that you can take to get here.
 The trail from Barangay Bukal (hence the name) in Majayjay is a much easier option.
 The path is already developed and you can get to her in about half an hour depending on your pace but it requires some fees.
 On the other hand, the Liliw trail is free but be ready for a 2-hour long trek on a more grueling trail.

 Whichever way you take, at the end of the journey, you’ll find yourself in awe in seeing the magnificence of this waterfall.
 She has a huge 40-foot moss-covered wall with clear aquamarine catch basin that goes 15 feet deep.
 Of all the waterfalls that I’ve chased, this one by far has the coldest and freshest water.
 If you’re not too sensitive, you can drink the water directly from its source.